The answer is dependent on what type of portrait you’re shooting. The main framings for portraits are headshots, half body, and full body.

 When using a 35mm for portraits you just need to be careful about how you frame the shot to avoid distorting the subjects face and body too much.
 Most people don’t like to see their faces squished up oddly regardless of how cool of a picture you might have taken!

 For full body portraits I like 85mm the best again.
 Shooting full body with the 85mm you don’t have to stand too far away but you still get lots of separation with the background.
 The following full body portrait was taken with an 85mm lens.
+Fast 85mm lenses are expensive but if you’re a serious portrait photographer you should probably own one of these and use it often.

 An 85mm f/1.4 is just about equivalent to a 200mm f2.8 in terms of background blur at the same framing.